gregorpatof/nrgten_package/docs/svib_mutations.rst

     print(diff_entropy)

-We see that it is around 0.005, which means that the mutant is slightly more rigid than the WT.
+We see that it is around -0.02, which means that the mutant is more flexible than the WT.

 .. note::